 How to Play: Have the person doing this Christmas Minute to Win It challenge place a headband around their head.
 Thread about four or five coils of the Slinky through the space between the headband and the person’s forehead.
 The contestant then leans over and lets the Slinky hang down to the floor like an elephant trunk.
 Without using their hands, they must flip the Slinky to land fully compressed for three seconds on their forehead.

 How to Play: Fold 20 index cards in half so they create tented upside-down “V’s”.
 Assemble the folded index cards alongside 10 straight index cards on a table.
 In one minute you must create a 10-level paper tower using two folded cards and one straight card for each level.
 You might want to make sure all windows are closed and ceiling fans are turned off if you’re playing in person.
 This is also a great game to play virtually, over a video call.

 How to Play: This is the messiest of our Christmas Minute to Win It games, and for that reason should probably be reserved for family members in the same household only.
 Place a healthy portion of Vaseline on a paper plate.
 On a separate paper plate placed next to the plate with Vaseline, dump out 15 to 20 cotton balls.
 Lastly, put a third paper plate on the other side of the room.
-Contestants must put their hands behind their back and dip their nose in the Vaseline.
-Once their nose is sticky they can collect cotton balls from one plate (on their nose) and transfer them over to the third plate.
+Family members must put their hands behind their back and dip their nose in the Vaseline.
+Once their nose is sticky, they can collect cotton balls from one plate (on their nose) and transfer them over to the third plate.
 Once five cotton balls have been transferred across the room, the challenge is complete.

 How to Play: This Minute to Win It Christmas game sounds like it should be easy, but you will be surprised how quickly things turn out of control when a balloon starts to go adrift.
 Simply keep three separate balloons in the air for one full minute and you win.
 If you find that the challenge is too easy, try adding a balloon or prohibiting the use of your hands.

 And there you have it!
-We hope our list of 25 Christmas games helps you plan an unforgettable holiday party this year whether it is inside, outside, or online, with 2 other people or 20!
+We hope our list of 28 Christmas games helps you plan an unforgettable holiday party this year whether it is inside, outside, or online, with 2 other people or 20!
 Even if you don’t host a party, some of these games and challenges are fun to try at home with your family.